 He is also the originator of the padded sparring gear that helped to popularize tournament competition and which made the martial arts accessible to children in the early 1970s.
 And Mr. Rhee, a talented musician, was the first to put martial arts forms together with musical scores, creating what he called the “martial ballet.”

-His longtime classes in Washington D.C. have afforded him the opportunity to teach and mentor hundreds of politicians (from both sides of the aisle).
+His classes in Washington D.C. afforded him the opportunity to teach and mentor hundreds of politicians (from both sides of the aisle).
 Presidents of corporations and of countries have honored him.
 George Bush senior named him one of his “Thousand Points of Light” for his contributions to society.
 Always an outstanding example of discipline and strength, he was known in his early years for his fantastic demonstrations with Bruce Lee featuring a trademark triple jump side kick.
-For years he has amazed crowds with his hundred pushups in sixty seconds.
-Today Grandmaster Rhee travels the world with his message of “truth, beauty and love,” to promote world peace and understanding.
+For years amazed crowds with his hundred pushups in sixty seconds.
+Grandmaster Rhee passed away in 2018.

 We have covered the contributions of the “Father of Texas ‘Blood and Guts” Karate” in great detail in other places on this website but suffice it to say none of us would be here, at least not in this capacity, if not for the efforts of Allen Steen.